anglondy/pspnet/README.md

 Results:
 The most common metric for image segmentation is pixel-wise accuracy.
 My model achieves ~ 51% accuracy on a train set and ~ 53% accuracy on a test set.
 The modern model achieves 80% accuracy across the entire set.
-There are some reasons behind this difference:
+There are several reasons for this difference:
-- Authors of the paper use whole ADE20K dataset, while I use just a subset.
+- The authors of the article use the entire ADE20K dataset, and I only use a subset.
 - I have limited resources.
-I trained my model using Colab GPU and even though I spent a lot of time optimizing my code to fit in memory limits.
-Also due to limited resources I used part of the ResNet50 instead of whole ResNet101.
-This results in bad model performance because most errors come from just 2 classes (3rd and 5th, look at train/test accuracy logs).
-I've tried to augment this classes and retrain the model but thats doesn't seem to work well, possibly it would be better to use bigger network.
+I trained my model with the Colab GPU and although I spent a lot of time optimizing my code to fit the memory constraints.
+Also due to limited resources, I used part of ResNet50 instead of all ResNet101.
+This leads to poor model performance because most errors come from just 2 classes (3rd and 5th, see training / test accuracy logs).
+I tried to augment these classes and retrain the model but this did not increase the performance of the network.